 So, one cool thing about going to a school run by priests and nuns is that you get to know a few priests and nuns.
 They’re interesting people.

-This one particular nun seemed to really enjoy teaching testosterone-filled young men (redundant, as I suppose all high schools are chuck full ‘o hormones).
+This one particular nun really enjoy teaching testosterone-filled young men (redundant, as I suppose all high schools are chuck full ‘o hormones).
 Prior to arriving at my school, she had been locked away in a monastery for the last decade.
 No communication with the outside world.
 No newspaper.
 No phone.
 No television. no radio.
-No nothing.
+No nothing, other than the other nuns, of course.

 The sequestered way of life seemed insane to me because in my youth, I was so wrapped up in the news cycle and current events that I couldn’t imagine spending a decade without the news.
 News is “important,” right?